 A keen interest in keeping up to date with current affairs and a willingness to watch the news and read around the subject is a must!

-- A minimum of 5 GCSEs (with 2 at grade B, and 3 at grade C) including English and Maths.
+- A minimum of five GCSEs (with two at grade 6, and three at grade 4)

 - Please click here to see grades conversions in line with the new grading system.